VatsalSy/gruvbox_custom_themes/README.md

 ## Theme Variants

-This collection includes five variants of the Gruvbox Dark theme:
+This collection includes six variants of the Gruvbox Dark theme:

 1. **High Contrast (Hard)** - Uses the darkest background (#1d2021) for maximum contrast
 2. **Medium** - Uses a balanced background (#282828) for comfortable viewing